aixxe/Chameleon/README.md

 ### Description

 Chameleon is a bare minimum internal skin changer for Counter-Strike: Global Offensive.

 Only the absolute essential classes and methods are implemented.

-### Notes

-Original owner is _not_ checked, if you pick up someones weapon and a full update is performed, it will turn into the skin you have defined in `Skins.h` regardless of if it belongs to you or not.

 ### Usage